 Pop-up shops in Luxembourg

 It’s hard to compile a list of places that come and go, as pop-up shops are by their very nature here today, gone tomorrow.
 The good news is that many businesses we featured in this article a year ago, have gone on to open a permanent store.

 With their transient nature in mind, we’ve listed a few pop-ups or collectives that regularly host pop-up markets and events.
 Treat yourself to something different from the high-street brands and support local artists and artisans.

-Want to open a pop-up shop?
+Want to open a pop-up shop in the city?

 To find out more about renting one of the city’s pop-up spaces, approximately 45sqm and available to rent for one to six months, visit the vdl website.